ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. method:: __reduce__()

-      This method ensures that Objective-C objects will not be pickled unless the subclass explictly implements the pickle protocol.
+      This method ensures that Objective-C objects will not be pickled unless the subclass explicitly implements the pickle protocol.
 This is needed because the pickle will write an incomplete serialization of Objective-C objects for protocol 2 or later.

    .. method:: __class_getitem__(*args)